indexebusiness/docs/admin/source/chapter03.rst

 **Don't Show Tutorial Videos**

     At different places in the web portal, there are tutorial videos.
-This setting is to hide those videos, which may have CentreStack references inside.
+This setting is to hide those videos, which may have |prodname| references inside.

 **Enable Tenant Branding**